emehrkay/Cling/README.md

 All site configuration options are located in config.py.

 * allow_data -- if a request is sent to a Cling.py site via Ajax, a json object is returned.
 If allow\_data is set to True, appending .data to the end of the request will return the same data.
+This also works with previews: .com/test/test.txt.preview.data will load the data for a non-.md file.
+Defaulted to True
+* allow_preview -- allows loading of non-.md files.
+Defaulted to True
 * site_root -- full path to the site installation.
 * page_dir -- The directory where the page.md files are stored.
 Relative to the site\_root.
 * static_dir -- The directory where the static files (js, css, img, etc.) are stored.
 Relative to the site\_root.